-I remember the first time I did methamphetamine.
-I tried it, and I just

-    felt invincible, like nothing could stop me.
-I wanted to do this the rest of
+“I remember the first time I did adderall and methamphetamine.
+I tried it, and I just felt invincible, like nothing could stop me.
+I wanted to do this the rest of my life.

-    my life.
 I was willing to steal from my parents.
-It didn’t matter what the

-    cost was; I was willing to cross any boundary to get that drug.
-I would lie,

-    sneak out at night — I never had to do that before.
-It was immediately

-    unmanageable for me.
-The only thing that was slightly manageable was that I

-    did a little bit of homework in the beginning.
-I would stay up for as many

-    days as I could until I would pass out with a pipe on my chest.”
+It didn’t matter what the cost was; I was willing to cross any boundary to get that drug.
+I would lie, sneak out at night — I never had to do that before.
+It was immediately unmanageable for me.
+The only thing that was slightly manageable was that I did a little bit of homework in the beginning.
+I would stay up for as many days as I could until I would pass out with a pipe on my chest.”

-    Methamphetamine is a potent central nervous system stimulant that is mainly

-    used as a recreational drug and less commonly as a second line treatment for

-    attention deficit hyperactivity disorder and obesity.
-Nationally, nearly

-    6,000 people died from stimulant use – mostly meth – in 2015, a 255%

-    increase from 2005, according to the Centers for Disease Control and

-    Prevention.
-The percentage of the nation’s drug overdose toll attributed to

-    stimulants inched up to 11% of the deaths.
-United States Customs and Border

-    Protection statistics show that in the past five years, the amount of meth

-    seized has tripled, while the seizures of other drugs have declined or had

-    only modest increases.
-So what are the similarities and differences between

-    Methamphetamine and Adderall?
+Methamphetamine is a potent central nervous system stimulant that is mainly used as a recreational drug and less commonly as a second line treatment for attention deficit hyperactivity disorder and obesity.
+Nationally, nearly 6,000 people died from stimulant use – mostly meth – in 2015, a 255% increase from 2005, according to the Centers for Disease Control and Prevention.
+The percentage of the nation’s drug overdose toll attributed to stimulants inched up to 11% of the deaths.
+United States Customs and Border Protection statistics show that in the past five years, the amount of meth seized has tripled, while the seizures of other drugs have declined or had only modest increases.
+So what are the similarities and differences between Methamphetamine and Adderall?

 I remember the first time I did Adderall I felt unstoppable.
-I felt

-    powerful, smart, focused and capable.
-I had limitless energy, I was

-    euphoric, and I was productive.
-I finally felt like I was in control of my

-    life.
-I was seeing a nurse practitioner for medication management for

-    attention deficit disorder.
-He warned me against Adderall and Vyvanse abuse,

-    stating that addition to stimulants is very similar to addiction to
+I felt powerful, smart, focused and capable.
+I had limitless energy, I was euphoric, and I was productive.
+I finally felt like I was in control of my life.
+I was seeing a nurse practitioner for medication management for attention deficit disorder.
+He warned me against Adderall and Vyvanse abuse, stating that addition to stimulants is very similar to addiction to Methamphetamine.

-    Methamphetamine.